New Features in v4.8

 Adding to the remote control and monitoring features within NetSupport DNA, the latest version also allows you to run command line instructions and scripts at Agent PCs using Remote Command Prompt or PowerShell; and remotely view and edit the Registry, making remote device management even easier.

-New safeguarding language packs
+New internet safety language packs

 ‘Urgent’ keyword category

-We’ve also delivered an important addition to our safeguarding module by creating an “urgent” category in the keyword and phrase monitoring priority list.
+We’ve also delivered an important addition to our internet safety module by creating an “urgent” category in the keyword and phrase monitoring priority list.
 This tool already provides a school with insight into and alerts from any activity by a student that might suggest the child is engaged in activity that would place them at risk.
 Using a database of pre-supplied keywords and phrases covering a range of topics from self-harm, bullying and racism through to risks of radicalisation, the school can set individual severity levels to control the outcome when a word or phrase is matched - from a screenshot to a video recording of the event.

 Extended multi-site support